 From today, February 27th -March 5th it is Eating Disorder Awareness Week and as this is a subject very close to my heart so I hope to be able to share my own experiences throughout this week to help raise some awareness and hopefully give others hope that they too can recover.

 First of all, let’s just get something very clear, an eating disorder (ED) is a mental illness that can affect someone physically, psychologically and socially.
-There are a range of conditions within eating disorders such as anorexia, bulimia, binge eating disorder and EDNOS (eating disorder not otherwise specified).
+There is a range of conditions within eating disorders such as anorexia, bulimia, binge eating disorder and EDNOS (eating disorder not otherwise specified).
 According to BEAT – “Over 725,000 men and women in the UK are affected” and that number is growing year on year.
 Anyone can develop an eating disorder, no matter what their gender age or culture, so it is really important that we all get a better understanding.
 Eating disorders are extremely serious illnesses and can have life-changing consequences if left untreated or undiscovered.
 This is why the focus for this year’s campaign is on ‘Early Intervention’.

 This aids a greater chance of the individual suffering from an ED recovering.
 The sooner support and guidance is put into place for those who are unwell, the stronger the probability they will be able to learn to accept and learn to manage their issues that are related to their illness.
 Speaking from my own experience, I was very fortunate that my parents took me to the GP within a few months of me showing signs of anorexia, and from there, my GP was very helpful and contacted the local CAMHS team.
-However, the help I received from there was not sufficient enough for how severe my illness had already become which is what contributed to my five years long with my eating disorder and clinical depression.
+However, the help I received from there was not sufficient enough for how severe my illness had already become which is what contributed to my five years along with my eating disorder and clinical depression.
 Who knows if the right care had been there from the beginning, would I have had to go through all those years of fighting and putting my life in danger several times?

 The role of a GP within the early stages is so important as they have the ability to refer patients to the appropriate specialist teams and support groups in order for the best care to be put into place, but for some, it is still like a lottery draw for the level of care that is available.
 I really cannot stress enough how crucial it is that more attention is given to the services that can provide sufferers with support in those early stages of developing their eating disorder.
 With the illness not having such a lengthy period of time to manifest itself, there is going to be a better chance for that person to see a way to overcome their problems sooner.